New Echota: History

 Prior to relocating to Gansagi and building the community of New Echota, the Cherokee had used the nearby town of Ustanali on the Coosawattee River as the seat of their tribe, beginning in 1788.
 They had migrated south from eastern Tennessee and western South Carolina under pressure from European-American settlement.

 Ustanali had been established in 1777 by refugees from the Cherokee Lower Towns in northwestern South Carolina.
 In that year, Old Tassel and several other Cherokee leaders were murdered by whites while under the flag of truce, while visiting representatives of the short-lived State of Franklin in present-day Tennessee.
 In response, warriors across the frontier increased attacks on European-American settlers.
 The Chickamauga Cherokee, a band led by Dragging Canoe, were already carrying out armed resistance to European-American settlement along the Holston River in northeastern Tennessee.

 Following the murders, Little Turkey was elected a chief of the Cherokee, although they did not have a centralized form of government.
 The Overhill Cherokee moved the seat of the Cherokee council from Chota to Ustanali.
 New Echota was named after Chota, the former capital of the Overhill Cherokee, those who lived to the west of the Appalachian Mountains and had previously had numerous towns along the lower Little Tennessee River.

 A common English name for New Echota was "Newtown" or "New Town."
-These names are still used for the area around the State Park.
+These names are still used for the area around the state park.
 Later Anglo-American settlers called the area "The Fork" and "Fork Ferry" because of early transportation at the confluence of the rivers.

 By 1819 the government of the Cherokee Nation was meeting in New Echota.
 On November 12, 1825, the Cherokee Nation officially designated New Echota as their capital.
-They had organized a council, and supreme court to adjudicate their justice issues.
-The tribal council began a building program that included construction of a two-story Council House, and a Supreme Court.
+They had organized a council and a supreme court to adjudicate their justice issues.
+The tribal council began a building program that included construction of a two-story Council House and a Supreme Court.

 Later they built the office (printer shop) for the Cherokee Phoenix, the first Indian-language and Cherokee newspaper.
 Elias Boudinot was the chief writer and editor.
 Samuel Worcester, a missionary and printer, laid out the first Native American newspaper.
 Boudinot wrote it in both English and Cherokee, using for the latter the new syllabary created in 1820 by Sequoyah, with type cast by Worcester.
 Private homes, stores, a ferry, and mission station were built in the outlying area of New Echota.